dalibo/cnpg-plugin-pgbackrest/README.md

       key-secret: <secret_to_replace>
     ```

--   Adapt the cluster definition with:
+-   Adapt the PostgreSQL Cluster definition with:

-    -   the plugin `cnpg-i-pgbackrest.dalibo.com` (under the plugins
+    -   the plugin `pgbackrest.dalibo.com` (under the plugins entry)
-        entry)

-    -   the `s3` parameters directly bellow the plugin usage declaration
+    -   the `s3` parameters directly bellow the plugin declaration

     Example: